N.Y. firefighter among 3 U.S. service members killed in roadside Afghanistan bomb

 Slutman was on active duty in Afghanistan on Monday when the roadside bomb went off, killing two other U.S. service members and wounding another three.
 The Taliban claimed responsibility for the attack.

+One of the other Marines killed was identified as Benjamin Hines, his father confirmed to NBC News on Tuesday.

-New York City Mayor Bill de Blasio ordered flags to be lowered to half-staff Tuesday.
-De Blasio said in a statement that he had presented Slutman with the Fire Chief’s Association Memorial Medal in 2014 after the firefighter had saved an unconscious woman from a burning South Bronx apartment.
+New York City Mayor Bill de Blasio ordered flags to be lowered to half-staff Tuesday for Slutman.
+The mayor said in a statement that he had presented Slutman with the Fire Chief’s Association Memorial Medal in 2014 after the firefighter had saved an unconscious woman from a burning South Bronx apartment.

 "This unquestionably is an example of the measure of this man.
 Christopher Slutman is an American hero, a New York hero, and we mourn his loss today," De Blasio said.

-“Firefighter Slutman bravely wore two uniforms and committed his life to public service both as a New York City Firefighter and as a member of the United States Marine Corps,” New York City Fire Department Commissioner Daniel A. Nigro said.
+“Firefighter Slutman bravely wore two uniforms and committed his life to public service both as a New York City Firefighter and as a member of the United States Marine Corps,” FDNY Commissioner Daniel A. Nigro said.
 “The hearts and prayers of the entire Department are with his loved ones and with the families of his fellow service members who lost their lives in service to our nation.”

 Slutman was married with three daughters.